Newcastle Arena: Events

 The arena has been used since 1997 to host an annual convention of Jehovah's Witnesses.
 Local worshippers, as well as some from as far north as the Scottish Borders, as far south as North Yorkshire and as far west as Maryport, on the west coast of Cumbria, flock for the 3-day event in June; around 7,000 attend in total.

-In 1998, Barney, along with Baby Bop, BJ, Professor Tinkerputt, Mother Goose and many more held a party in Barney's Big Surprise during the 8-city UK tour.

 Other sporting events hosted by the arena have included Nations Cup snooker, Davis Cup tennis, world championship boxing and WWE Live Events and most notably their 2003 Pay Per View, Insurrextion.

 Many prominent British boxers have fought at the Arena.
 The first major boxing event featured Nigel Benn being defeated in a WBC Super Middleweight title defence.
 In 1996 Prince Naseem Hamed defended his WBO Super Featherweight title.
 In 1999, Joe Calzaghe defended his WBO Super Middleweight title and Richie Woodhall defended his WBC Super Middleweight title on the same night.
 In 2001 Audley Harrison fought in his second professional bout.
 In 2002 Joe Calzaghe again defended his WBO title while Ricky Hatton headlined the card defending his WBU Light Welterweight title.
 In 2009 Amir Khan defended his WBA Light Welterweight title in a Sky Box Office Pay Per View event.
 In 2014 Stuart Hall twice defended his IBF Bantamweight title, losing his title in the second bout with Paul Butler.
 In 2015, future heavyweight champion Anthony Joshua headlined a live Sky Sports event.
 In 2017 former world champion Liam Smith is scheduled to face Liam Williams in a rematch and WBO Light Middleweight title eliminator live on BT Sport.

-From May 25 to May 26, Barney, Baby Bop & BJ also held a performance in Barney's Colorful World! in 2004 during its time in the UK.

 Since 2007, it has played host to the Premier League Darts.

-The Arena has also hosted major Mixed Martial Arts events, including UFC 80 in 2008 featuring BJ Penn's Lightweight Championship win.
+The Arena has also hosted major Mixed Martial Arts events, including UFC 80: Rapid Fire in 2008 featuring B.J.
+Penn's Lightweight Championship win.
 BAMMA 12 was hosted in 2013, while Cage Warriors 62 in 2013 and 73 in 2014 were also held at the Arena.